abdulkerimcan/IOS101/README.md

 ### About The Project

 I learned and used MapKit, CoreLocation.
 I added a marker to a specific point on the map if it was pressed for more than 3 seconds, and saved it using CoreData.
 Then, I displayed the saved locations on a TableView.<br><br>

+#Currency Converter app

+### About the Project

+In this project, I learned how to fetch data from the API.
+Using the JSON object I obtained, I completed my project.